planet-vector-tile/planet-vector-tile/README.md

 - **Map:** View your styled map, rendered by the Maplibre/Mapbox style spec.
 - **Data:** Navigate and filter the layers of your dataset.
 Toggle features to explore what is in your map.

 We render vector tiles ad hoc in our own [flatbuffer](https://google.github.io/flatbuffers/) format, which is consumed in the app with a custom fork of Maplibre.
-The planet binary source data is also our own format levraging memory mapped [flatdata](https://github.com/heremaps/flatdata) files.
+The planet binary source data is also our own format leveraging memory mapped [flatdata](https://github.com/heremaps/flatdata) files.

 Nodes, ways, and relations are indexed and tiled using our new Hilbert Tree spatial index, allowing immediate retrival from your memory mapped files.
 Features that are located near each other on Earth are also located near each other in the binary data.
 No bounding box search is required for retrival.